Jake Fraley Player Props: Reds vs. White Sox

 Jake Fraley At The Plate

-- Fraley is batting .235 with four doubles, two home runs and 14 walks.
+- Fraley has four doubles, two home runs and 15 walks while batting .239.

+- In 53.3% of his 30 games this season, Fraley has picked up at least one hit.
+He's also had five multi-hit games.

-- He has hit a home run in two of 29 games played this season, and in 2% of his plate appearances.
+- He has homered in two of 30 games played this year, and in 1.9% of his plate appearances.

-- Fraley has had an RBI in 10 games this season (34.5%), including five multi-RBI outings (17.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Fraley has driven home a run in 11 games this season (36.7%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..

-- In seven of 29 games this year, he has scored, including multiple runs once.
+- In seven of 30 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.